mmatyas/pegasus-docs/docs/user-guide/config-files.md

 !!! tip "Plural forms"
     Sometimes writing the plural forms of the fields feels more natural, so `extensions`, `files`, `ignore-extensions` and `ignore-files` are also supported, without any difference to their regular forms.

+!!! tip "Multiple directories"
+    Collections can span over multiple directories if they have the same name.
+This means you can create categories such as "Platformer games", for which the game files themselves might be located in different directories.

 ### Launch command parameters

 The following variables will be replaced in the launch command value: